 If you work in a remote team, likely your colleagues are sprinkled across the globe.
 Is there no way you can enjoy yummy snacks and some drinks together?
 There is.

-Order snacks and drinks online from a good eatery near everyone’s home at the same time.
-Everyone receives their Christmas eve delicacies together, and you can enjoy them together over a Zoom call.
+Everyone receives their Christmas Eve delicacies together, and you can enjoy them together over a Zoom call.
 This gives you an opportunity to discuss Christmas traditions in different countries, the variety of snacks and drinks, and a lot more.
 A fun virtual Christmas party, indeed.

 6. A Special Christmas Cocktail – Happy Hours

 What’s a Christmas party without some alcohol?
-If you know how to behave on zoom calls with your team, you shouldn’t miss having a drink with your colleagues.
+If you know how to behave on Zoom calls with your team, you shouldn’t miss having a drink with your colleagues.

 Your good times should include some Christmas cocktail recipes to remember.
 Create a calendar event – Christmas Happy Hours.
 Sounds fun already, but how do you get your team members to make this more than just any other Zoom call?
 Give everyone the same Christmas cocktail recipe and ask them to add a twist of their own to it.
 Go a step further with the fun and ask them to name their drink after a famous Christmas Movie or song.
-Everyone meets at the Christmas Happy Hours party, discloses their secret ingredient in the cocktail, and reveals the name of their cocktail.
+Everyone meets at the Christmas Happy Hours party, discloses the secret ingredient in the cocktail, and reveals the name of their cocktail.
 Cheers!

 7. A Christmas Eve Talent Show